Trip Programme – 2023

 Grade: Medium

 This trip is subject to weather, vessel availability and DOC approval.
-Interested members are asked to register by 31 March, contact trip leader as numbers are limited.
+Interested members are asked to register, contact trip leader as numbers are limited.
 The hope is to explore an area on Moutohora, the Island has been regenerating from goat and rabbit predation, they were finally completely removed in 1985.
 The last botanical survey was completed in 1989- 90, which has informally been added to since.
 The goal would be to assess and record the transformation of the island biodiversity as the coastal forest matures back to its former state.

 Time : 6 pm